 Deaf-Blind Guide Dog Training

-In 1992, Leader Dog became the first organization to provide guide dogs specifically trained for clients who are both deaf and blind.
+In 1992, Leader Dogs for the Blind became the first organization to provide guide dogs specifically trained for clients who are both deaf and blind.
 Instruction is provided via American Sign Language, either tactile or visual, based on a client’s range of vision.

 A guide dog working with a person who is Deaf-Blind must be extremely mature.
 Their training stresses partner awareness because they receive all commands from their handler via hand signals.
 Much attention is placed on traffic awareness and proper street crossings since these can be extreme safety issues for people who are Deaf-Blind.